| Fashion clearly operates by different rules in the Daft dimension.

 to maximise profits in the long-term.
 Regardless: they're doing

+something no one else has done before.
 Alex Cortez strolls over and paws the Daft Club card.
 "They

 have so many ideas," he murmurs.
 "So many people we make